mccnick/certificates/README.md

  ## Nick McCullough - Software Engineering Certifications

 Welcome!
 This page is for all of my Software Engineering Certificates through Forage.
 I found out about Forage through JPMorgan Chase recruiting.
 After completing my inital JPMorgan Chase certification, I saw multiple companies offer the same professional certification.
-These certifications take a few hours but offer real-world software engineering virtual simulations.
+These certifications take a few hours but offer real-world software engineering virtual experiences.
 They are free to students and offered by the respective companies through Forage.

 I take these certifications from companies I respect and would ultimately work for, in addition to increasing my knowledge of software engineering best practices.
 Please take a look below and see for yourself.
 Thanks! -Nick